By David Deady

 Have you ever felt overwhelmed trying to understand a new talent market for a role you’ve never recruited for before?
 You’re not alone.
-Traditionally, mapping the talent landscape has been a labor-intensive process – gathering data from competitive job postings, compensation databases, networking events, and spreadsheets.
+Traditionally, mapping the talent market has been a labor-intensive process – gathering data from competitive job postings, compensation databases, networking events, and spreadsheets.
 And even after all that, you’re often left with fragmented, outdated information.

 “Imagine having a seasoned industry expert instantly available to help you decode the landscape, analyze compensation trends, and identify where your target talent is concentrated.
 That’s the power of generative AI and market intelligence.”